scala/docs.scala-lang/sips/pending/_posts/2012-03-30-source-locations.md

 title: SIP-19 Implicit Source Locations

 vote-status: not accepted
 vote-text: This is in Not Accepted status.
-We expect this to be easily implemented using macro’s without going through a full SIP.
+We expect this to be easily implemented using macros without going through a full SIP.
 ---

 **Philipp Haller**